satrianovian20/Offline-ai-chat-coding-gui/README.md

 Get it here 👉 [Kilashare](https://kilashare.blogspot.com/)

 💖 **Why Paid?**
 This project needs support to keep development going.
 If you find it useful, please consider supporting by purchasing a license.

+"This source code is not the final version, compiling to EXE requires special setup & modular stress testing.
+The EXE version is only available through official purchase."

 🙏 Thank you for supporting chaos developers!